nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-## Favourite feature and Favourites window
+## [Proposed] Favourite feature and Favourites window

-### Proposed Implementation

-The proposed `favourite` mechanism will make use of a new attribute called `Favourite` under a `Person`.
-How we went about creating this mechanism is by going through the list of Persons and checking if their `Favourite` instance returns "🌟" (represents favourited) when `toString()` is called.
+The proposed `favourite` mechanism will make use of a new attribute called `Favourite`.
+How we went about creating this mechanism is by going through the list of persons and checking if their `Favourite` instance returns "🌟" (represents favourited) when `toString()` is called.

 Given below is an example of how the `favourite` mechanism behaves with the Favourites window.

 Step 1.
-The user starts the application with pre-loaded data of Persons.
+The user starts the application with pre-loaded data of persons.

 Step 2.
-Assuming there is a Person with the number 1.
-User then executes `favourite 1` command to favourite the first Person in the application.
-The system will create a new Person with the `Favourite` instance's value set as true.
-Then calls `Model#setPerson()` to set Person 1 to be a favourited Person.
+Assuming there is a person with the index number 1.
+User then executes `favourite 1` command to favourite the person with index number 1 in the application.
+The system will create a new person with the `Favourite` instance's value set as true.
+Then calls `Model#setperson()` to set this person to be a favourited instance of the same person.

 <aside>
-💡 **Note:** Every newly added Person will have the default value of `False` for `Favourite` attribute, thus will never appear in the Favourites window before the `favourite` command is called on them.
+💡 **Note:** Every newly added person will have the default value of `False` for `Favourite` attribute, thus will never appear in the Favourites window before the `favourite` command is called on them.

 </aside>

 Step 3.
-User can access the Favourites window by navigating to the menu item as shown in the diagram, which pops up a new window that contains only those Persons that have ‘Favourite’ instance's value set as True or can input the command `fw` to open up the Favourites window through this CLI command.
+User can access the Favourites window by navigating to the menu item as shown in the diagram, which pops up a new window that contains only those persons that have ‘Favourite’ instance's value set as True.
+The user can also input the command `fw` to open up the Favourites window through this CLI command.

 ## Match feature/Window
 The `match` opens a new `MatchWindow`, in which all matches are displayed in pairs.
 The left column shows the sellers, while the right column shows the buyers.

-Two `Person` make a match if one has at least one `property` that matches the other's `preference`.
+Two persons make a match if one has at least one `property` that matches the other's `preference`.

 ## Help Feature and Window
 The `help` command and selecting help from the dropdown opens the `helpwindow`.